APPREHENDED VIOLENCE ORDERS (AVO) | GET ADVICE FROM OUR AVO LAWYERS

-An Apprehended Violence Order (AVO) is a civil order which aims to modify the behaviour of an individual to protect another person from violence or abuse directed towards them from the particular individual.
-The mechanisms of application and operation of AVOs are governed by Crimes (Domestic and Personal Violence) Act 2007 (CDPVA).
+Apprehended Violence Orders (AVOs) are civil orders which aims to modify the behaviour of an individual to protect another person from violence or abuse directed towards them from the particular individual.
+In NSW, AVOs are governed by Crimes (Domestic and Personal Violence) Act 2007 (CDPVA).

-Apprehended Domestic Violence Order (ADVO) apply to people who are or were in a domestic relationship.
+Apprehended Domestic Violence Orders (ADVO) apply to people who are or were in a domestic relationship.

 APPREHENDED PERSONAL VIOLENCE ORDER | APVO

-Apprehended Personal Violence Order (APVO) apply to people who are not in a domestic relationship.
+Apprehended Personal Violence Orders (APVO) apply to people who are not in a domestic relationship.

 Section 5 CDPVA defines the following as people in a domestic relationship: